0dot0repeating/quakemovement/README.md

     your air acceleration, due to the engine zeroing out the Z component of your desired movement vector and reducing its length in the process.
 If you ever wondered why holding jump made your strafejumping suck... this is why.

-- `MagneticLedges`: **boolean**
-    Quake 1, and to my knowledge none of the other Quake games, has a nice feature where if it detects that you're about to run off a ledge, it doubles your friction in an attempt to prevent you from doing so accidentally.
-This flag enables that behavior.

 - `InstantZAdjust`: **boolean**